zflohr/ohio-state-university/open-queuing-network/README.md

 See the [project assignment](docs/project.pdf) for more information.

-## Instructions
+## Requirements to run the [simulation script](simulation.py) or use the [Python module](network_statistics.py):

-Requires Python 3.10 or higher.
+- Python 3.10 or higher.

-Requires a Linux system with kernel release >= 2.6.
-(Run the command `uname -r` in a Linux terminal to get the kernel release.)
+- A Linux system with kernel release >= 2.6.
+  - (Run the command `uname -r` in a Linux terminal to get the kernel release.)

+## Instructions for running the [simulation script](simulation.py):
+1. Create a virtual environment, and activate it.
+Refer to https://docs.python.org/3.10/library/venv.html for instructions on how to do this.
+2. Install Matplotlib into the virtual environment: `pip install matplotlib==3.9.2`
+3. Run the script from the virtual environment: `python path/to/simulation.py`